ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/envoy/install_envoy.md

 ---
 # User change
-title: "Install, configure and run Envoy"
+title: "Build and install Envoy"

 weight: 2 # 1 is first, 2 is second, etc.